Skip to main content

 The absence of critically broken sites (below 4) tells us Indian web teams have cleared the basics — structured pages, some copy, visible navigation.
 The absence of genuinely strong sites (above 8) tells us almost no one has gone past "functional" to "persuasive."

-The 3 Conversion Killers: Flow, CTAs, and Trust
+The 3 conversion killers: Flow, CTAs, and Trust

 Across all 8 scored areas, three consistently underperformed.
 These aren't surprises — they're the same three things that separate high-converting pages from average ones globally.
 But the degree to which Indian sites struggle with all three simultaneously is notable.